 Nursing and midwifery are careers with a vast range of opportunities, both for the individual and for the health care system.
-There are now more employment opportunities available for graduate nurses and midwives with Queensland Health providing offers of up to 4000 places to suitably qualified nursing and midwifery graduates, until 2019.
+There are now more employment opportunities available for graduate nurses and midwives with Queensland Health providing offers of up to 4000 places over four years to suitably qualified nursing and midwifery graduates, until 2019.
+Our major graduate intake occurs in August each year.
+Another intake to fill newly arising positions occurs in March each year.

-These additional roles will increase capacity within the health system and contribute to the development of a sustainable Queensland nursing and midwifery workforce.
+These intakes will increase capacity within the health system and contribute to the development of a sustainable Queensland nursing and midwifery workforce.

 Who is eligible?